 ," which was about the horrors of lynchings and became Billie Holiday's signature song.
 Many songs he wrote were parodies of America, with commentary on racism and political oppression.
 He wrote several versions of this, including one for children and one that expanded the "house" to mean the whole world, not just America.
 He also wrote a scathing version about things he felt were bad in the US.
 The idyllic images were replaced with lines like "The cruelty and murder that brings our country shame."

 Earl Robinson, who wrote the music, also had very liberal views.
 During the McCarthy era, he was hounded for being a communist and blacklisted from Hollywood, making it hard for him to find work.
 Before his death in 1991, he wrote presidential campaign songs for FDR (1944), Henry Wallace (1948), and Jesse Jackson (1984).

 Sinatra loved this song and performed it many times, even as his political views moved from left to right as he got older.
-As an Italian-American, Sinatra experienced bigotry growing up, but also loved the United States.
-He once sang this in the Nixon White House and performed it for Ronald Reagan at the rededication of the Statue Of Liberty in 1986.
+As an Italian-American, Sinatra experienced bigotry growing up, but he also loved the United States.
+He sang this at an inaugural he produced for John F. Kennedy, and again in the Nixon White House, and performed it for Ronald Reagan at the re-dedication of the Statue Of Liberty in 1986.

 This regained popularity among Americans in the aftermath of the September 11 attacks.
 A lot of people found it comforting at a difficult time.

 In 2002, comedian Bill Cosby opened some of his shows with this playing while a light shined on an empty chair.
 The song had meaning for Cosby not only because of September 11, but also because of his son, who was murdered in 1997 at age 27 when he pulled over to fix a flat tire.